-There are several hiking trails at Signal Hill National Historic Site of Canada, all of which boast panoramic views and captivating scenery.
+There are several hiking trails at Signal Hill National Historic Site, all of which boast panoramic views and captivating scenery.
 Bring appropriate footwear, a bottle of water, binoculars, a camera, and explore the trails.
 Signal Hill's trail system also connects to the Grand Concourse which leads to most parts of the City of St. John's.

 This trail leads to Cuckold's Cove Lookout where hikers can continue on to Quidi Vidi village or retrace their steps to the Ladies Lookout trail and loop to the top of the hill.
 The trail begins by George's Pond across the road from the Visitor Interpretation Centre.